 ✥ ✥ ✥

 Organizing into Value Areas reduces functional dependencies between Development Teams when most customer segments encapsulate coupled closures of functionality.
-The remaining dependencies are pushed to the implementation level.
+The remaining dependencies are pushed to the implementation level, and the teams must be attentive to the risk that this pattern might worsen technical dependencies between teams.
 Code management tools can help resolve Implementation dependencies, as can continuous integration and other agile engineering practices (not tools that support or coordinate team interactions).
 The Development Teams also need to address cross-cutting concerns like architectural integrity or a common user experience of the product.
 Members from the Development Teams can form into communities to handle these concerns and create knowledge across all Value Areas: see Birds of a Feather.

 Value Areas are an interim response to unanticipated spikes in demand for expertise.
 One can help avoid such surprises with regular use of Set-Based Design.
 In the long term, the teams should strive to again become Cross-Functional Teams across all areas.